bmatern/epitope-demo/README.md

 # epitope-demo
-Sample files and instructions for a live PIRCHE and HLA-EMMA demo
+This repository contains sample files and instructions for a live PIRCHE and HLA-EMMA demo

+# How to Download Demo Files

+1) (If you're not already here) Go to the github website in your browser [https://github.com/bmatern/epitope-demo](https://github.com/bmatern/epitope-demo)

+2) Click the green [Code] button,

+3) Select [Download ZIP]

 # Case-study
 (provided by Kirsten Geneugelijk)